flancian/garden/flanbook.md

      - Replicate it.
      - Open it up.
   - People can contribute direct work or money.
 The Agora assigns both transparently.
-  - Net profit goes to:
+  - Net profit (after expenses related to running the platform) goes to:
     - [[effective altruism]], [[give directly]] and other altruistic and social reform efforts.
-    - Funding the platform as a non-profit.
     - [[profit sharing]] with [[users]].
     - [[tweet]] https://twitter.com/flancian/status/1335550881933234176
 - [[see also]] https://twitter.com/flancian/status/1298712522501926912, https://twitter.com/flancian/status/1332042059801370631.